ibm-cloud-docs/containers/cs_worker_plan.md

 Software-defined storage (SDS) flavors are physical machines that are provisioned with additional raw disks for physical local storage.
 Unlike the primary and secondary local disk, these raw disks are not wiped during a worker node update or reload.
 Because data is co-located with the compute node, SDS machines are suited for high-performance workloads.
 {: shortdesc}

+<staging vpc><container>
+Software-defined storage flavors are available for classic clusters only and are not supported in VPC on Classic clusters.
+{: note}
+</container></staging vpc>

 **When do I use SDS flavors?**</br>
 You typically use SDS machines in the following cases:
 *  If you use an SDS add-on such as [Portworx](/docs/containers?topic=containers-portworx#portworx) to the cluster, use an SDS machine.